Code-Institute-Submissions/TheMonkees/README.md

 - Form Validation: All the forms have validation rules such us length and format of the content of the field.
 All the forms have been tested and validation rules work.

-## Contributing
+## Challenges
+I started this project in summer 2016 and it was mostly done but still some things to be fixed.
+As I didn't have to send the project until the end of the course, I decided to continue with Stream 2 before I finished project 1 in case I could apply some of the new learning to this project.

+It took me a few months to go through Stream 2 and when I came back to Project 1 to finish it it was difficult to remember everything as I hadn't created the README file yet.

+I also had deployed the project using Firebase, but with the new advise in Stream 1 I change it to GitHub pages, having delete all the files associated to Firebase.

-### Getting the code up and running
+## Getting the code up and running

 1. Clone this repository
-2. Install npm
+2. Install npm.
+You can download it from [here](https://nodejs.org/en/).
 3. Install dependencies in package.json
-4. Install http-server
+4. Install http-server `npm install -g http-server`
 5. Run http-server
-6. The project now run on localhost
+6. The project will now run on localhost

+###Thank you for visiting my project!